These are adapted from cookbooks, websites, family, and friends. All are vegan.

 Add the garlic, ginger, and jalapeño pepper.
 Cook for 1½ minutes, stirring frequently.

 Add the turmeric, curry powder, cumin, garam masala, coriander, cayenne pepper, black pepper, and salt.
-Add 2 tablespoons of water to prevent burning, if needed.
+If needed to prevent burning, add 2 tablespoons of water.
 Stir in for 30 seconds.

 Add the water, red lentils, coconut milk, almond butter, and tomatoes.
 Stir to combine.